 Taking inspiration from the original Japanese box art (Famicom Disk System), Tom would better Konami of Japan’s version by adding spade-loads of character through his trademark facial expressions.

-Blades of Steel would interestingly be the artists only box art to be used on America’s home computers (Amiga, Commodore 64, DOS), with all subsequent covers being console/ handheld exclusives.
+Blades of Steel would interestingly be one of only two box arts - the other being Super C - to be used on America’s home computers (Amiga, Commodore 64, DOS), with all subsequent covers being console/ handheld exclusives.

 Turtles IV: Turtles in Time| Konami| 1992.

 His characterisation of the Teenage Mutant Ninja Turtles in Turtles IV: Turtles in Time (1992) would be another highpoint.
 Stripping them of their goofy (but still great) 80’s cartoon look, Tom would depict them with a new edge that would see inspiration from the artist’s personal heroes, comic book alumni Sienkiewicz and Bisley.
 Worth noting is also 1993’s Rocket Knight Adventure.
 It would be a character designed by Tom, and one that would interestingly be reinterpreted by a Japanese artist with few changes made when released in Asia.

 Tom’s final box art would be Lethal Enforcers II: Gun Fighters (1994) at which point Konami of America changed ad agencies and the work dried up.